gist-rs/book/README.md

 ## Notifications

-Get notified when a book get published by
+Get notified when a book gets published by

 - [Following katopz on Twitter](https://twitter.com/katopz) or
 - [Subscribing to this repo's release RSS feed](https://github.com/gist-rs/book/releases.atom) or